hanspoo/b2b-starter/README.md

 DB_PASS=123456
 ```

-The email is used by the registration and password recovery system.
+The SMTP\* variables are used by the registration and password recovery system.

-If you want to use Gmail, first enable two-step authentication, and then create
+Tip: If you want to use Gmail, first enable two-step authentication, and then create
 an app in section "App passwords", then use the app password here.

 ## Run backend